RetroDECK/ES-DE/INSTALL-DEV.md

 brew install cmake pkg-config nasm fdk-aac libvpx sdl2 freeimage freetype pugixml rapidjson
 ```

-Curl could optionally be installed too, but normally the version shipped with macOS is fine to use.

-Install VLC/libVLC as well:
+If building with the optional VLC video player, then run this as well:

 ```
 brew install --cask vlc
 ```